 - 1. Must be at least 18 years of age. - 2.
 Must be a high school graduate, or GED equivalent, with documentation. - 3.
 Must be physically and emotionally able to meet the requirements of the program as determined by a qualified physician. - 4.
 Must be a Mississippi certified Emergency Medical Technician Basic Level. - 5.
-Must score at least a twelfth grade level of reading proficiency and a tenth grade level of math skills on a level A TABE test or

-Provide documentation of a composite score of 16 on an ACT test taken after 10/89 (12 if taken before 10/89).

-- 6. Must score at least 80% on an EMT-Basic review examination administered by the program. - Completion of Anatomy & Physiology I & II with a grade point average of 2.0 or better.
+Must score at least a twelfth grade level of reading proficiency and a tenth grade level of math skills on a level A TABE test or provide documentation of a composite score of 16 on an ACT test taken after 10/89 (12 if taken before 10/89) - 6.
+Must score at least 80% on an EMT-Basic review examination administered by the program. - 7.
+Completion of Anatomy & Physiology I with a grade point average of 2.0 or better. - 8.
+EMT students must submit to substance testing in accordance with the ADN and Allied Health Programs Substance Testing Policy and Procedures.